Why Do Currencies Move In Vicious And Benign Circles?

 Where e= exchange rate, i = interest rate differential, m = capital appreciation, s = Speculative capital flows.
 Up arrow means increasing (for those of you with an eye for detail I flipped the arrow on s, Soros used a down arrow to signify increasing speculative inflows which I think is confusing), and the side arrow is essentially an equal sign.

-All the equation is saying - in an unnecessarily nerdy way - is that the dollars current total return picture is conducive to increasing speculative inflows which will lead to further trend strengthening (ie, reflexivity).
+All the equation is saying - in an unnecessarily nerdy way - is that the dollar's current total return picture is conducive to increasing speculative inflows which will lead to further trend strengthening (i.e., reflexivity).

-And then here is my additional logic chain we can add to this total return picture which will drive expectations for all of the above barring no intervention by the incoming administration.
+And then here is my additional logic chain we can add to this total return picture, which will drive expectations for all of the above barring no intervention by the incoming administration.

-The prospect of coming fiscal stimulus + the extended length of this bull market + the long period of time the Fed has stayed low on rates + historically high valuations and increasing speculation = greater propensity for Fed to raise rates at a faster rate than market is expecting = stronger total return for investors = more speculative inflows = higher USD exchange rate and USD asset/market prices = greater chance Fed becomes more concerned with asset bubbles than its inflation target which will stay low from a stronger dollar = reflexive loop = goldilocks economy/market for the core over the short-term = unsustainable benign circle in the long-term.
+The prospect of coming fiscal stimulus + the extended length of this bull market + the long period of time the Fed has stayed low on rates + historically high valuations and increasing speculation = greater propensity for Fed to raise rates at a faster rate than market is expecting = stronger total return for investors = more speculative inflows = higher USD exchange rate and USD asset/market prices = greater chance Fed becomes more concerned with asset bubbles than its inflation target, which will stay low from a stronger dollar = reflexive loop = goldilocks economy/market for the core over the short term = unsustainable benign circle in the long term.

 We can also apply this to the rest of the developed world.